Admissions for K-12 Program

 - Request for Records completed by parent/guardian.
 Records request submitted and records from prior school received and reviewed by Head of School

 - Parent/family interview (scheduled with school office by calling 252.745.0462 or by emailing firstname.lastname@example.org).

 - Head of School will send Acceptance Email or Acceptance Letter.

 - Completed Enrollment Form including signed parent contract, submitted to PCA office along with $200 registration fee, book fee and first month’s tuition.

 - Birth certificate (all students)

 - Copy of updated immunization record (details follow)

-The Acceptance Process
+The Acceptance Process for K-12 Students

 - The Administrator will determine final acceptance and grade level placement of students.

 - After the interview, and after reviewing all other required materials (as stated on the application form), the Administrator will make the decision whether or not to admit the student(s).